drupalsocialinitiative/social_auth_vk/README.txt

 CONFIGURATION
 -------------

- * Add your Vkontkate project OAuth information in Configuration » User Authentication » Vkontkate.
+ * Add your Vkontakte project OAuth information in Configuration » User Authentication » Vkontakte.

- * Place a Social Auth Vkontkate block in Structure » Block Layout.
+ * Place a Social Auth Vkontakte block in Structure » Block Layout.

  * If you already have a Social Auth Login block in the site, rebuild the cache.